-Now, before we get into the key details of how you can watch 'Police Academy 3: Back in Training' right now, here are some finer points about the Police Academy Productions, Warner Bros.
+Now, before we get into what you need to know of how you can watch 'Police Academy 3: Back in Training' right now, here are some quick facts about the Police Academy Productions, Warner Bros.
 Pictures comedy flick.
 Police Academy 3: Back in Training starring Steve Guttenberg, Bubba Smith, David Graf, Michael Winslow has a PG rating, a runtime of about 1 hr 24 min.
 The release date of the movie is March 20th, 1986.
-The movie received a user score of 58/100 on TMDb, which represents input from reviews from 1,288 registered users.
+The movie received a user score of 58/100 on TMDb, which represents input from reviews from 1,288 real users.

-Can’t wait to see 'Police Academy 3: Back in Training' from the comfort of your living room?
-Discovering a streaming service to buy, rent, download, or watch the Jerry Paris-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+Looking to see 'Police Academy 3: Back in Training' wherever you like to watch?
+Hunting down a streaming service to buy, rent, download, or view the Jerry Paris-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

 'Police Academy 3: Back in Training' Release Dates